Fiber Facts

 21.5 Micron

 Our premier, 100% American wool – a true melting pot of Merino breeds!
-Grown, sheared, scoured, combed in the U.S before being spun into yarn at Meridian for our mill house line.
-We offer both superwash and non-superwash wool.
+Untreated fiber is grown, sheared, scoured, and combed in the U.S. before being spun into yarn at Meridian for our mill house line.
+We offer both superwash and non-superwash wool for the manufacturing of clothing materials.

 U.S. Mercerized Merino Wool

-100% American wool mercerized in South Carolina at 20.2 micron, but due to processing has a feel of 18 micron.
-Mercerized wool is superior to Superwash in regards to laundering and smoother hand for next to skin wear.
-Additionally, the knitted fabrics feel less prickly next to skin because the smooth fibre surface, along with the silicone “lubricant”, allows protruding fibres which might create prickle slide back into the fabric surface on contact with the skin.
+100% American wool undergoes mercerization in South Carolina at 20.2 microns, but it has a feel of 18 microns due to processing.
+Mercerized wool proves superior to Superwash regarding laundering and smoother hands for next-to-skin wear.
+Additionally, the knitted fabrics feel less prickly next to the skin because the smooth fiber surface, along with the silicone “lubricant”, allows protruding fibers which might create prickles to slide back into the fabric surface on contact with the skin, making it an ideal choice of clothing materials.

 56’s Territorial Wool